krisshen/bootstrap-playground/loife/README.md

 This website is built with:

 - Bootstrap v4.5.2
-- Sass (done)
+- Sass
-- Play page (done)
+- Play page
-- A bit of Javascript
+- Javascript (JQuery)

 ## Tasks
-- Get data from YouTube
+- Get data from YouTube (done)
-- Take screenshot
+- Take screenshot (done)
-- Same links and screenshots to local data file
+- Same links and screenshots to local data file (done)
-- Make lofie read data file
+- Make lofie read data file (done)
 - Use Github action to automation this
+- Fix back and white screenshots